 Why your B2B Sales Team Must Use Video for Sales, with Steve Pacinelli, #155

-In 2020, video for sales became more than a trend.
-It’s now a vital tool for remote sellers, who need to prospect digitally and maintain relationships with customers.
+In 2020, video sales became more than a trend.
+It’s now a vital tool for remote sellers, who need to prospect with the right tools and maintain relationships with customers.

 We all know about the amazing growth of video conferencing platforms, such as Zoom and Google Meet for synchronous virtual meetings.
 But there are other asynchronous sales video platforms that are changing the way remote selling teams interact with customers.

 But, as I like to say, a fool with a tool is still a fool.
 Even after you provide tools to your sellers, you still need to train them, so they can use them effectively.

 That is why for this episode of the Modern Selling podcast, I invited an expert on video for sales, Steve Pacinelli.

 Steve is the Chief Marketing Officer at BombBomb, a video messaging platform that makes it easy to record, send, and track videos.

 Steve is the co-author of the best-selling book to better business communication, Rehumanize Your Business: How Personal Videos Accelerate Sales and Improve Customer Experience.
 Prior to leading the charge of the “relationships through video” movement, he was a Sales Manager, Vice President of Events, and the National Speaker for Realtor.com.
 He has presented to more than 1,000 audiences throughout his career.
 Thematically these presentations focus on online marketing, video communication, lead conversion, consumer psychology, and sales automation.